seggewiss/seggewiss/README.md

 #### Releases I have contributed to 📦

-- [shopware/shopware](https://github.com/shopware/shopware) ([v6.6.10.14](https://github.com/shopware/shopware/releases/tag/v6.6.10.14), 1 day ago) - Shopware 6 is an open commerce platform based on Symfony Framework and Vue and supported by a worldwide community and more than 3.100 community extensions
+- [shopware/shopware](https://github.com/shopware/shopware) ([v6.6.10.14](https://github.com/shopware/shopware/releases/tag/v6.6.10.14), 2 days ago) - Shopware 6 is an open commerce platform based on Symfony Framework and Vue and supported by a worldwide community and more than 3.100 community extensions
 - [shopware/meteor](https://github.com/shopware/meteor) ([@shopware-ag/meteor-tokens@1.4.0](https://github.com/shopware/meteor/releases/tag/%40shopware-ag/meteor-tokens%401.4.0), 4 weeks ago) - Meteor is Shopware’s open-source design system that drives our commerce solutions.
 Extend and customise every aspect of Shopware – create elegant, delightful, and accessible experiences.
 There are no limits to your imagination.

 ---